By Ed Staskus

 “I’m not going to argue metaphysics with you.
 Murder is against the law.”

-Two white Boston Police SUV’s with blue hoods and emergency lights strobing sirens wailing converged suddenly on the crossroad of Vassar and Audrey Streets.
+Two white Boston Police SUV’s with blue hoods and emergency lights strobing sirens wailing converged suddenly at the crossroad of Vassar and Audrey Streets.

 On the corner, the traffic signal turning to green, Nick Ludd stopped stock still in the shadow of MIT’s Information and Technology building.
 Across the street, on the far side of a grassy divide, was the school’s Police Headquarters.
 He saw lightbars on the tops of squad cars in the parking lot blink to life.
 As near and far as he could see red and blue lights flashed.